 Observing elections to improve democracy

-Alex Ollington (Head of Operations) is a postgraduate student at the University of Exeter studying International Relations.
-He has observed elections for the National Assembly for Wales in 2016.
-He has conducted exit polling in the Canadian Federal Elections 2015 and the US elections in 2014 and 2016.
+Alex Ollington (Head of Operations) received both his undergraduate and postgraduate degrees from the University of Exeter studying International Relations.
+He has observed elections for the National Assembly for Wales in 2016, the UK General Election in 2017 as well as the Finnish Presidential election in 2018.
 As Head of Operations Alex plans the observation including all the advanced work on observer deployment.

 Alex Rockey (Observer Coordinator) is an undergraduate student at the University of Exeter, currently studying Politics and International Relations at the Australian National University in Canberra.
 He observed the 2016 election for the National Assembly for Wales.
 He has also observed the Northern Ireland Assembly elections and UK general election in 2017.
-He has also observed numerous UK parliamentary by-elections.
+He has also observed numerous UK parliamentary by-elections

-Max Wheeler (Observer Training) completed his MRes in History at the University of Exeter with a focus on regional politics in the Celtic Fringe.
+Max Wheeler (Observer Training Manager) completed his MRes in History at the University of Exeter with a focus on regional politics in the Celtic Fringe.
 He has observed the National Assembly for Wales by-election in Ynys Môn in 2013 and the National Assembly for Wales Election in Cardiff in 2016.
 As Observer Trainer Max is responsible for mentoring new observers to the team and train them to identify different aspects of election activity.